 Collection of sociodemographic information will facilitate defining the population studies including comorbidities, medication use and fall history.
 Neuropsychometric testing will be performed using MoCA which is one of the Movement Disorder Society recommenced scales for the Level 1 assessment of PD-MCI.
 The concurrence of depression can confound interpretation of cognitive function and will therefore be measured using the MDS recommended Geriatric Depression Scale (GDS).
+Apathy is one of the most common non-motor symptoms affecting people with PD (17).
+The Starkstein Apathy Scale will be used to measure apathy (18).
 Fear of falling will be measured using the Iconographical Falls Efficacy Scale (ICON-FES) and dysphagia using the Swallowing Disturbance Questionnaire which is validated in PD (7, 16).

 The new Freezing of Gait Questionnaire (NFOGQ) is a validated tool that detects FOG and assesses impact and severity of FOG episodes.
 PD severity is quantified using the MDS-UPDRS scale which captures non-motor and motor symptoms and signs and is the recognized gold standard in clinical PD trials.
 Functional physical performance will be assessed using the Short Physical Performance Battery (SPPB).
 Questions from the SHARE-FI index and assessment of grip strength be used as part of the frailty status assessment.
-Functional performance will be assessed using the short physical performance battery (SPPB) as well as timed gait assessment with and without dual task.
+Functional performance will be assessed using the short physical performance battery (SPPB) as well as timed gait assessment with and without dual task and turning.
 This is designed to stress attentional resource between a physical and cognitive task to better elucidate underlying gait and cognitive dysfunction.
 Quality of life will be assessed using EQ-5D-5L to calculate QALYs.
 We will collect the EQ-5D-5L at the baseline and 12-month research clinic visits.
-We will also administer the EQ-5D-5L by telephone at 1, 3, 6- and 9-months post-randomisation to measure the quality of life trajectory during the trial
+We will also administer the EQ-5D-5L by telephone at 1, 3, 6- and 9months post-randomisation to measure the quality of life trajectory during the trial.
 A well-being measure, ICECAP-O will be used at baseline and 12 months, to capture the broader impact of PD-falls on participants.
 ICECAP-O is a relatively new measure of capability in older people which has been previously used in patients with PD (8).
 In participants who have a primary carer who is also willing to take part in the trial and attend baseline and 12-month research clinics, we will use the Carer Experience Scale (CES) (9) to determine the impact of participant's care needs on carers.
 The CES focuses on 'care-related quality of life' rather than health-related quality of life, comprising attributes that are pertinent to family and friends who act as informal carers.